nlenno1/nick-lennon-drummer-ms1/README.md

 This is what I tested in each section:
 - NavBar
-    - Logo link points to index.html
+    - Logo link points to index.html,
-    - NavLinks point to the correct pages or sections
+    - NavLinks point to the correct pages or sections,
-    - Active page icon colour changes page to page
+    - Active page icon colour changes page to page,
-    - NavLink icon hover effects icon colour
+    - NavLink icon hover effects icon colour,
 - Footer
-    - Site map links points to the correct pages or sections
+    - Site map links points to the correct pages or sections,
-    - Social links open a new tab in the browser and load the correct social media page
+    - Social links open a new tab in the browser and load the correct social media page,
-    - Mailing List Sign Up email entry bar and submit button validates for correctly formatted email addresses and the input in required before the data is sent.
+    - Mailing List Sign Up email entry bar and submit button validates for correctly formatted email addresses and the input in required before the data is sent,
 - index.html
-    - What I Do buttons hover effects background colour
+    - Hovering over the What I Do buttons effects their background colour,
-    - Gallery corner images change relative to number of columns
+    - Gallery images corner radii change relative to number of columns,
-    - Upcoming performance links points to online ticket sales website and open in a new tab
+    - Upcoming performance links points to online ticket sales website and open in a new tab,
-    - Upcoming performance cards hover (at desktop breakpoint) changes background to venue image
+    - Upcoming performance cards hover, when at full size, changes background to solid colour,
-    - Live performance video links to correct YouTube video and allows all users controls
+    - Live performance video links to correct YouTube video and allows all users controls,
 - about-me.html
-    - CV download link points to correct document, opens in a new tab and text colour is effected by hover
+    - CV download link points to correct document, opens in a new tab and text colour is effected by hover,
-    - Career highlights containers and icons are effected by hover
+    - Career highlights containers and icons are effected by hover,
-    - Studio credits album images have dropped down animation effected by hover
+    - Studio credits album images have dropped down animation effected by hover, at desktop breakpoint only,
-    - Soundcloud Iframes point to correct soundcloud songs and allows full user interaction expected
+    - Soundcloud Iframes point to correct Soundcloud songs and allows full user interaction as expected,
 - lessons.html
-    - Lessons video advert plays automatically, muted and does not loop
+    - Lessons video advert plays automatically, muted and does not loop,
-    - Example lesson video links to correct YouTube video and allows full user interaction expected
+    - Example lesson video links to correct YouTube video and allows full user interaction expected,
-    - CV download link points to correct document, opens in a new tab and text colour is effected by hover
+    - CV download link points to correct document, opens in a new tab and text colour is effected by hover,

 [Back to top](#nick-lennon---drummer)